How to take care of your mattress

 Think your mattress has sagged sooner than should be expected?
 Consider contacting the retailer or manufacturer.
 Often mattresses will come with a warranty to cover faulty materials or shoddy workmanship.
 Unfortunately, most mattress guarantees will not cover the gradual wear and tear that happens to all mattresses, and which leads to a loss of support.

 With this said if your mattress is really beyond repair, then make sure you replace it – sleeping on a bad mattress can contribute to back pain.
-Check out our full mattress reviews before buying to see which will offer the best support, and for the longest.
+Check out our full before buying to see which will offer the best support, and for the longest.